2023-01-ITI415/mod4-final-stumpy252/README.md

 # 09-14-module3-SNAPS-Base
 This project will house scenes for level design, interiors and exteriors, lighting, audio and particle systems,

+Game is a sci-fi based collectin game where to goalk is to find all of the power cores hidden throughout the building I created

 ## Scene List
 - MainMenu - provide access to other scenes
 - Probuilder - basic use of probuilder to get comfortable with core functions